Terms & Conditions

 6. Corporate Information

-“The 125” means The 125 – Financial Times or The 125 Women’s Forum – Financial Times which are members-only forums created and managed by the Financial Times Limited (“FT”), which is also the publisher of The 125 website.
-FT’s corporate details are as follows: registered office address is Number One Southwark Bridge, London SE1 9HL; company number is 227590; VAT number GB226162332; and Data Protection Registration Number is Z7087146.
+The Financial Times Limited is owner of the 125 Club business and 125 Website, and its corporate details are as follows: registered office address is Bracken House, 1 Friday Street, London EC4M 9BT; company number is 227590; VAT number GB226162332; and Data Protection Registration Number is Z7087146.

-“The 125” means The 125 - Financial Times or The 125 Women’s Forum – Financial Times, which are members-only forums created and managed by the Financial Times Limited (“FT”) which provide current and future business leaders access to a series of events and web based content aimed at helping them to make informed business decisions;
+“The 125” means The 125 - Financial Times or The 125 Women’s Forum – Financial Times, which are members-only forums created and managed by the Financial Times Limited (“FT”) which provide current and future business leaders access to a series of events and content aimed at helping them to make informed business decisions;

-“125 Website” means the website at ;
+“125 Website” means the website at http://the125.ft.com;

 “125 Women’s Forum – Financial Times” means the members-only forum whose membership is limited to individuals who identify as female.